 Immediate Relative visas

 - IR1 visa: This visa, known as the Green Marriage Card, is issued to the spouses of US citizens.
 To be qualified for this permission, you need to provide your legal marriage certificate.
-It must also be at least two years since your marriage.
+Two years must have passed since your marriage.

-- IR2 visa: Unmarried children who are younger than 21 of a US citizen can apply for this visa.
+- IR2 visa: Unmarried children of a US citizen who are younger than 21, can apply for this visa.
 Documents such as birth certificates and adaptation documents are required to obtain this visa.
 A US citizen must also be able to support his or her child financially in the United States.

 - IR4 visa: Children adopted in the US by a US citizen can apply for this visa.
 The requirements of this permission are similar to the previous one.
 In this case, the US citizen must provide a birth certificate or adoption documents.
 A US citizen must also intend to live in the United States with their child.

 - IR5 visa: Parents of US citizens can apply for this visa provided that the US citizen is at least 21 years old.
 Applicants for this visa must provide a valid birth certificate to prove their relationship with the US citizen.
 Besides, the US citizen must be able to financially support his/her parents until they can find a job.

 The application process for US Family Immigrant Visa

 The application process for Immediate Relative and Family Preference visas is very similar.
 But the IR3 and IR4 visas have a slightly more complicated process because the application process must be done inside or outside the United States before applying for a visa.
 The steps for applying for a US Family Immigrant Visa are as follows:

 The US citizen must first complete Form I-130, Petition for Alien Relatives, and submit it to the United States Citizenship and Immigration Service or USCIS.
 The organization then reviews the petition and, if approved, refers the case to the National Visa Center.